Newborn Care: 2 weeks

 Swing your baby side to side, while supporting their head and neck

 We know having a new baby is a rollercoaster of thrilling highs and exasperating lows.
-If you need some relief, contact Boston NAPS.
-A newborn consultation will give you core skills to care for your baby and manage your physical well-being and emotions.
-If you schedule in-home nursing care, a Boston NAPS nurse can come to your home and take care of your baby, so you can take a shower, take a nap, put in a load of laundry, or do whatever else you need to do to feel organized and grounded.
-If you haven’t already, start the process of being matched with a Boston NAPS nurse for night nursing.
-This is bliss: a Boston NAPS nurse can come to your home and take care of your baby overnight, empowering you and your partner to enjoy eight consecutive, beautiful hours of sleep.
+If you need some relief, consider an in-home newborn consultation with our nursing team.
+The consult includes two hours of conversation and instruction that will help you gain serious confidence taking care of your newborn.
+If you schedule in-home daytime or overnight care, a Boston NAPS nurse can come to your home and take care of your baby so you can take a shower, take a nap, put in a load of laundry, or do whatever else you need to feel organized and grounded.
+Our night nurses can care for your baby overnight so you and your partner can enjoy 8 hours of consecutive sleep.